AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 Evaluation will be done with the evaluation script `scripts/evaluation.py`.
 It uses `data/test.csv` data file that will be shared with the participants on Sunday morning.
-The participants are expected to add the code for using their system agent in this script and then run it once to get the score (cumulative reward) at the end.
+The participants are expected to add the code for using their system agent in this script and then run it once to get the score.
-Don't modify the reward function, or do it in a way such that one preserve the original cumulative reward.
+Don't modify the reward function or do it in a way to preserve the original cumulative reward.
-The score (cumulative reward) should be included in your presentation.
+The score should be included in your presentation.
 Also the code to reproduce both training and testing of your system should be packaged (zipped) and sent to the organizers (provide email).